oluwasetty/file-upload-app/README.md

 ## Running the React App

-Copy the .env. examplecontent to a .env file in the root folder
+Copy the .env.example content to a .env file in the root folder

 In the project directory, you can run: